animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring Data for Apache Geode provides full configuration and initialization of the Apache Geode In-Memory Data Grid (IMDG) using the Spring IoC container.
+Spring Data for GemFire provides full configuration and initialization of the Apache Geode In-Memory Data Grid (IMDG) using the Spring IoC container.
 The framework includes several classes to help simplify the configuration of Apache Geode components, including: